jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 doesn’t get out.”
 Only I don’t think,’ Alice went on, ‘that they’d let Dinah stop in the house if it began ordering people about like that!’

-### 19

-### CHAPTER IV.
-THE RABBIT SENDS IN A LITTLE BILL 20

 By this time she had found her way into a tidy little room with a table in the window, and on it (as she had hoped) a fan and two or three pairs of tiny white kid gloves; she took up the fan and a pair of the gloves, and was just going to leave the room, when her eye fell upon a little bottle that stood near the looking-glass.
-There was no label this time with the words ‘DRINKME,’ but nevertheless she uncorked it and put it to her lips.
-‘I knowsomethinginteresting is sure to happen,’ she said to herself, ‘whenever I eat or drink anything; so I’ll just see what this bottle does.
+There was no label this time with the words ‘DRINK ME,’ but nevertheless she uncorked it and put it to her lips.
+‘I know something interesting is sure to happen,’ she said to herself, ‘whenever I eat or drink anything; so I’ll just see what this bottle does.
 I do hope it’ll make me grow large again, for really I’m quite tired of being such a tiny little thing!’